Yodeman/CS50ai/README.md

 # CS50ai
-Introduction to artificial intelligence with python
+Harvard's Introduction to artificial intelligence with python course